lab-cosmo/atomistic-cookbook/docs/src/index.rst

      Interactive guides that you can also run locally and use as templates for your own simulations.
    :keywords: Atomistic simulations, statistical mechanics, machine learning,
-     molecular dynamics, quantum chemistry, materials modeling
+     molecular dynamics, quantum chemistry, materials modeling,
+     computational chemistry

 The Atomistic Cookbook
 ======================

-The cookbook contains recipes for atomic-scale modelling for materials and molecules, with a particular focus on machine learning and statistical sampling methods.
+The cookbook contains recipes for atomic-scale modelling of materials and molecules, with a particular focus on machine learning and statistical sampling methods.
-Most of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see its `github page
+Many of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see its `github page
 <https://github.com/lab-cosmo>`_) but the cookbook is open for recipes using
 all types of modeling tools and techniques.
-Rather than focusing on the usage of a specific package, this cookbook provides concrete examples of the solution of modeling problems, often using a combination of several tools.
+Rather than focusing on the usage of a specific package, this cookbook provides examples of the solution of concrete modeling problems, often using a combination of several tools.

 You can view the recipes online, compiled as webpages containing explanations,